fenago/apache-cassandra/lab_8.md

 Once created, permissions can be granted to roles:

 ```
-GRANT SELECT ON KEYSPACE packt_test TO data_reader;
+GRANT SELECT ON KEYSPACE fenago_test TO data_reader;
-GRANT MODIFY ON KEYSPACE packt_test TO data_reader;
+GRANT MODIFY ON KEYSPACE fenago_test TO data_reader;
 ```

 Roles can also be granted to other roles: